confluentinc/event-streaming-patterns/docs/event-stream/partitioned-placement.md

 ## Solution
 ![partitioned-placement](../img/partitioned-placement.png)

-You can logically group events at different levels to enable concurrent processing.
+You can logically group [Events](../event/event.md) at different levels to enable concurrent processing.
 A partition is one unit of parallelism that helps scalability in these main ways:

 * Platform scalability: enables different servers to store and serve events to consumer client applications concurrently